huggingface/huggingface_hub/README.md

 - a `repo_id` in the format `namespace/repository`
 - a `revision` on which the repository will be downloaded
 - a `cache_dir` which you can specify if you want to control where on disk the files are cached.
+- a `use_auth_token` if a api token should be used to download the repository, required for private models
 - a `framework` if only framework specific files should be downloaded.

 <br>